Ammar8207/cybersecurity-labs/README.md

-# Cybersecurity Labs & Writeups
+# Cybersecurity Labs & Writeup
 Started from zero.
 Documenting everything as I go.

 ## Hack The Box